siouan/frontend-gradle-plugin/README.md

 [![Code coverage](https://sonarcloud.io/api/project_badges/measure?project=Siouan_frontend-gradle-plugin&metric=coverage)](https://sonarcloud.io/dashboard?id=Siouan_frontend-gradle-plugin)
 [![Reliability](https://sonarcloud.io/api/project_badges/measure?project=Siouan_frontend-gradle-plugin&metric=reliability_rating)](https://sonarcloud.io/dashboard?id=Siouan_frontend-gradle-plugin)

 This plugin allows to integrate a frontend Node/NPM/Yarn build into Gradle.
-It is inspired by the [frontend-maven-plugin][frontend-maven-plugin].
+Its philosophy is inspired by the [frontend-maven-plugin][frontend-maven-plugin].
 See the [quick start guide](#quick-start-guide) below to install/configure the plugin, and build your frontend application.

+**Features**

+- Download and install a Node distribution.
+- Download and install a Yarn distribution.
+- Install frontend dependencies with a configurable `npm/yarn install` command.
+- 4 predefined tasks to trigger automatically frontend build, test, clean, publish scripts in a `package.json` file, from Gradle lifecycle tasks.
+- Additional task types to create custom tasks and run a JS script with Node/NPM/Yarn.

 ## Summary